mighty-gerbils/gerbil/doc/reference/actor.md

 - `announce`: an optional list of addresses to announce to the registry, in addition to the default unix address.
 If it is not specified, then the listen addresses are announced.
-- `registy`: an optional list of registry addresses.
+- `registry`: an optional list of registry addresses.
 If it is not specified, then the default registry address is used.
 - `roles`: a list of roles the server fullfills in the registry.
 - `cookie`: the cookie to use; by default it uses the ensemble cooke in